Harmon Hospital in Las Vegas, NV

 • pro The rehab therapists are amazing, and the entire staff is friendly, helpful, and caring.

-• pro Melissa, a nurse who works nights, is exceptionally hardworking and compassionate.
+• pro Melissa, the night nurse, is exceptionally hardworking and compassionate.

 Cons